runfinch/finch-daemon/docs/opa-middleware.md

 ## Enable OPA Middleware

-Once you are ready with your policy document, use the `--enable-opa` flag to tell the finch-daemon to enable the OPA middleware.
+Once you are ready with your policy document, use the `--enable-middleware` flag to tell the finch-daemon to enable the OPA middleware.
 The daemon will then look for the policy document provided by the `--rego-file` flag.

-Note: The `--rego-file` flag is required when `--enable-opa` is set.
+Note: The `--rego-file` flag is required when `--enable-middleware` is set.

 Example:
-`sudo bin/finch-daemon --debug --socket-owner $UID --socket-addr /run/finch-test.sock --pidfile /run/finch-test.pid --enable-opa --rego-file /<path-to>/finch-daemon/sample.rego &`
+`sudo bin/finch-daemon --debug --socket-owner $UID --socket-addr /run/finch-test.sock --pidfile /run/finch-test.pid --enable-middleware --rego-file /<path-to>/finch-daemon/sample.rego &`